Weak null singularity for the Einstein-Euler system: Introduction

 Note that we have chosen $e_4$ to be geodesic.
-With this specific choice of frames, we have $\omega=0$.
+With this specific choice of frames, we will observe that $\omega=0$, as will be defined immediately below.
 This will be important later for the estimates, see Section \ref{SubsectionModifiedEstimates}.
 This is a different normalization as in \cite{luk2017weak}, though the arguments in \cite{luk2017weak} would have also worked with this different normalization.

 Denote the Weyl curvature tensor under the null frame $\{e_1,e_2,e_3,e_4\}$ by